HoldenV/eecs678quash/readme.md

 ## How to test all functionality
 To test all the functions of the project, run the following command: make test

+## Things we need to ensure work
+- File redirection with custom built ins
+- Pipes with background processes

+- The main thing we need to look at it order of execution within executor
+- Probably, check  pipes & redirection, background, built-in